HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 CauseWhat's happeningFix

-Dirty filter / airflow lossRestricted air over the coil cuts cooling and can cause a freeze-up.DIY
+Dirty filter / airflow lossRestricted air over the coil cuts cooling and causes a freeze-up in Florida's humidity.DIY

 Frozen evaporator coilIce from low airflow or low refrigerant blocks cooling.Thaw, then pro